WICG/webmonetization/docs/api.md

 }
 ```

-The `monetizationprogress` event can be listened to show the current status of the payment stream.
+The `monetizationprogress` event can be used to show the current status of the payment stream.

 ## HTTP Headers